Finsa-SC/-AutoGitHub-Uploader-/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Ollama](https://img.shields.io/badge/Ollama-AI%20Powered-green?style=for-the-badge)

+## 👋 For Your Information
+I uploaded this project using this project myself, starting from making repository in the github, the name of repository, description even commit done automatically by this program. this really saves my time 85%

 ## 📋 Overview

 This automation tool simplifies the process of creating GitHub repositories and pushing your local projects to GitHub.
 It leverages local LLM capabilities through Ollama to generate intelligent project names and descriptions, saving you time and effort.